niklasramo/popo.js/README.md

 *A JavaScript library for positioning elements*

-Popo is a cross-browser (Chrome, Opera, Firefox, Safari, IE7+) JavaScript library that makes it easy to position elements relative to other elements in various ways.
-The library is heavily influenced by **[jQuery UI Position plugin](http://jqueryui.com/position/)**.
+Popo is a cross-browser (Chrome, Opera, Firefox, Safari, IE7+) JavaScript library that attempts to simplify the process of positioning HTML elements relative to other HTML elements regardless of their whereabouts in the DOM tree.
+The library is heavily influenced by **[jQuery UI Position plugin](http://jqueryui.com/position/)**, but does not require jQuery or any other library to work.
+It's completely stand-alone.

 ##Download